DLeinHellios/arduboy-phos/README.md

 ## Description
 Phos is a simple space shooter for the [Arduboy](https://arduboy.com/) game system.
 You are the pilot of Phos, the last line of defense against the invading generic alien army.
 Utilize your only weapon in a futile attempt to outlast the barrage.
 Points reward your efforts, but they only serve to antagonize our alien overlords.
 You won't make it out alive, but the points seem to help a little.

-Thanks are owed to the wonderful [Arduboy2 library](https://github.com/MLXXXp/Arduboy2), without which, this game would not have been possible.

 ## Features
 - Infinite gameplay with increasing difficulty
 - Four varieties of standard enemy ships